 If you already have a patio or deck then all you really need to shop for are outdoor rugs.
 Nothing creates a room-like feel better than a rug that acts as a centerpiece.
 If you are creating this outdoor room where there is grass, then use pea gravel, interlocking brick, or a low-maintenance stone floor to define the area.
 Then, use a rug to pull the look together like you would on a patio.
 Quality outdoor rugs are treated to stand up against the sun’s UV rays.
 They are also easy-to-clean with a simple garden hose.

 You can most certainly have flower beds around the perimeter, but you should still have potted plants like you would inside your home.
 Small pots of lavender, mint, or other scented flowers and herbs can be scattered around to fill the “room” with fragrance.
+Modern planters are a great way to add a touch of style and sophistication to your outdoor space while still providing a home for your potted plants.

 Soft throws and pillows are absolutely necessary.
 What’s a sofa without a pillow to hold onto and a blanket to get cozy under?
 You don’t have to keep these items out all the time or even buy outdoor products.
 Store them in a weatherproof bench or ottoman, so you have them handy when needed.